Double Duty: 1967

 The World 600 is held on Sunday May 28, and the Indy 500 is scheduled for Tuesday May 30.
 NASCAR driver LeeRoy Yarbrough skips Charlotte and races at Indy.
 He finishes 27th, having been involved in three separate spins.
 Cale Yarborough becomes the first driver to compete in both races in the same year.
 He dropped out with broken steering and finished 41st at Charlotte.
 At Indy he placed 17th, spinning out once, and crashing out late in the race.

 A rain delay caused the Indy 500 to be held over two days, May 30–31.

 1968

 The World 600 is held on Sunday May 26, and the Indy 500 is held Thursday May 30.
 Jerry Grant becomes the second driver to compete in both races in the same year.
 He finished 12th at Charlotte and 23rd at Indy.

 1969

 The World 600 is held on Sunday May 25, and the Indy 500 is held Friday May 30.
-NASCAR driver Lee Roy Yarbrough won the race at Charlotte, and at Indy, he finished 23rd.
+NASCAR driver Lee Roy Yarbrough won the race at Charlotte and finished 23rd at Indy.
 Charlie Glotzbach, a NASCAR regular, entered at Indy, but failed to qualify.